netifi/akka-demo/service-idl/README.md

 ## Instructions
 Define the interface for your service using ProtoBuf IDL in the `src/main/proto` directory.

-An example service interface has been provided for you: https://github.com/netifi/proteus-quickstart/blob/master/service-idl/src/main/proto/io/netifi/proteus/quickstart/service/protobuf/service.proto

 ## Documentation
-Documentation on the IDL format can be found here: http://proteus-java.readthedocs.io/en/latest/
+Documentation on the IDL format can be found here: https://docs.netifi.com/1.6.10/protobuf_rsocket/